Learn

 House hacking means living in a property while renting out parts of it to cover your mortgage.
 Here's how it works with duplexes, spare rooms, and ADUs.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

-What if you could live somewhere for free; or close to it — while simultaneously building wealth?
+What if you could live somewhere for free, or close to it — while simultaneously building wealth?
 That's the premise behind house hacking, a strategy where you buy a property, live in part of it, and rent out the rest to cover your mortgage.
 It's one of the most accessible ways to start investing in real estate, especially if you're young and willing to trade some privacy for serious financial upside.

 House hacking means using your primary residence to generate rental income.
 The most common version is buying a small multifamily property; a duplex, triplex, or fourplex — living in one unit, and renting the others.
 But it can also mean renting out rooms in a single-family home, converting a basement or garage into an accessory dwelling unit, or even renting your place on Airbnb while you travel.

-The strategy works because owner-occupied financing is dramatically better than investment property financing.
+The strategy works because owner-occupied financing is much better than investment property financing.
 You can buy a fourplex with 3.5% down using an FHA loan, while an investment property requires 20-25% down, a higher interest rate, and stricter qualification criteria.
 That difference in down payment alone can be $50,000 to $100,000 on a typical property.

 The goal is simple: have your tenants pay most or all of your housing costs while you build equity, gain landlord experience, and position yourself for future investments.